defano/digital-design/README.md

 ## Software

 These instructions are aimed at 32-bit Ubuntu Linux users (specifically i386 Ubuntu 16.04 Desktop).
 Other 32-bit versions of Linux should work equally well, but careful with 64-bit as noted below.
 Ubuntu can be virtualized on Mac OS X or Windows through use of VirtualBox (or other, commercial, virtualization tools).
+These instructions have been tested on a virtualized Ubuntu instance running on a MacBook Pro using Mac OS X El Capitan (v10.11).

 Where possible, I have included installation instructions for Mac OS X, too.
 All of the design entry and simulation tools will run on Windows, Linux and Mac OS.
 Ubuntu or Windows is required only when working with the Papilio/Xilinx hardware.

-Note that I have had several problems getting the Papilio software to run correctly on 64-bit versions of Ubuntu. **If you plan on using the Papilio hardware and toolset, I recommend using the i386 versions of Ubuntu.** Since this is the not the standard Ubuntu installation, you'll need dig around a bit to find the i386 ISO.
+Note that I have had issues getting the Papilio software to run correctly on 64-bit versions of Ubuntu. **If you plan on using the Papilio hardware and toolset, I recommend using an i386 version of Ubuntu.** Since this is the not the standard Ubuntu installation, you'll need dig around a bit to find the i386 ISO.
 I used [this one](http://mirror.pnl.gov/releases/xenial/ubuntu-16.04.1-desktop-i386.iso).

 ### Icarus Verilog